 Again, borax is a great natural cleaning staple.
 However, like its cousins, bicarbonate of soda and soda crystals, it is a base and would be neutralised by vinegar, so just don’t do it!

-How Do I Make A Cleaning Solution With Vinegar?
+How Do I Make A Cleaning Solution With White Vinegar?

 Now you know the basic vinegar cleaning solution, I’ve got lots of other vinegar-based natural cleaning products that you can make, including:

 - homemade cleaning wipes